pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.11 =

+Fixed: Improved error handling for empty (no-name) questions.
+Was choking on them during export.

 = 1.5.10 =